|

 When that question surfaced in my mind I already had concluded

 that the sun is burning itself out on our account.
-The obvious question
+The nagging question

 was, "Why?"
 And